suhasmaddali/suhasmaddali/README.md

 #### Twitter Sentiment Analysis - In this project, the sentiment of a text on Twitter would be predicted using various Machine Learning Models.
 https://github.com/suhasmaddali/Twitter-Sentiment-Analysis

+#### Readability of Text Prediction - In this project, we are going to be predicting the readability of the text using different machine learning models.
+What are some things that we are going to be doing right now.